JeremyJestel716/store-inventory-management-system/README.md

 line 43- if statement to see if form part inventory number is within the forms min and max line 55- else statement to see send error message to page and make user reenter form

 ### H.  Add validation for between or at the maximum and minimum fields.
-The validation must include the following:
+AddProductController.java
+line 19- import set
+line 80- get set of all parts associated with product line 81- loop through all parts line 82- check if part inventory is less than adjusted product total line 83- send error message line 84-98- return productform template with associated parts and available parts values correct

 ### I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.

 ### J.  Remove the class files for any unused validators in order to clean your code.

-### K.  Demonstrate professional communication in the content and presentation of your submission.